-- Identifying assumptions: - 1.
+- Identifying assumptions (from this ordering of VAR): - 1.
 Oil supply curve is vertical in the short run (within a month) and hence unexpected changes in production are identified as supply shocks. - 2.
 Innovations to global economic activity that cannot be explained by supply shocks are shocks to global demand for industrial commodities ("aggregate demand"). - 3.
 Shocks to the real price of oil that cannot be explained by the previous two shocks are oil-specific demand shocks.
 This really is just the residual.